 The module’s aim is to establish a pragmatic approach for individuals and their organisations to deliver business results that also contribute to overall sustainability of our society.
 The module will take students through auditing the current state, resolving problems, developing a workable strategy and its implementation.
 Supplementary content includes communications and marketing, rewards and world-class analysis techniques.
 The Module is based on the Triple Bottom Line principles designed by John Elkington (California Management Review, Winter 1994) and are presented as the balanced management of the three following areas: financial perspectives (profits); social perspectives (people); and environmental perspectives (planet).

-Abat Oliba CEU (Barcelona, SP)
+Abat Oliba CEU(Barcelona, SP)

-> Supply Chain and Logistics
+> Supply Chain Management in F&B

 Supply Chain Management is concerned to manage the operative from the suppliers to the final customers.